jentery/routledgeCompanionMSDH/projects.md

 Conditionally Accepted: “[A] career advice column for Inside Higher Ed . . . [that provides] news, information, personal stories, and resources for scholars who are, at best, conditionally accepted in academe.”
 See www.insidehighered.com/users/conditionally-accepted.

-Contact Zones: The Art of CD ROM: A travelling exhibition curated by Timothy Murray (1999-2001).
+Contact Zones: The Art of CD-ROM: A travelling exhibition curated by Timothy Murray (1999-2001).
 See www.contactzones.cit.cornell.edu/index.html.

 Crash Override Network: “[A] crisis helpline, advocacy group and resource center for people who are experiencing online abuse.”
 See www.crashoverridenetwork.com.